How to Use Parallax SDK (ParallaxAPIs) in 2026

 Sometimes you'll hit a CAPTCHA challenge page—these are the slider challenges or interstitial pages that DataDome uses.

-Generating a Valid User Agent
+Generating a Valid User Agent with Parallax SDK

 DataDome checks if your user agent matches expected browser fingerprints.
-The SDK can generate valid user agents:
+The Parallax SDK can generate valid user agents:

 from parallaxapis_sdk_py.datadome import DatadomeSDK